zhirafovod/opentelemetry-python-contrib/util/opentelemetry-util-genai-dev/README.refactoring.telemetry.md

 - Treat as the source of truth for the refactor state.
 - Each code change MUST update Section 7 (Changelog) before merge.
 - Do not remove historical entries; append new ones chronologically.
-- Keep Open Questions updated; move resolved items into tasks / changelog entries.
+- Keep Open Questions updated; move resolved items into steps / changelog entries.

 ---
 (End of document)